SageJasinski/reading-notes/Markdown-Notes.md

 1. Headings
 2. Bold Text
 3. Block Quotes
-4. Formating Links
+4. Formatting Links

-Once you master these you will have the tools necessary to create your masterpice of text.
+Once you master these you will have the tools necessary to create your masterpiece of text.
 So, lets get into it, shall we?

 ### Headings (Just like this)
 Headings are a very important part of formatting text.
 Without headings, you wouldn't know where a section begins and ends.
 It would be incredible difficult to scan through an article to find relevant information.

 In markdown, the way you indicate what text you want to be a heading is by using the # sign.
-Markdown gives you the option to have six diffrent sizes of headings.
+Markdown gives you the option to have six different sizes of headings.
 The way you indicate what size you want is by the number of # signs you use.
 One # sign is the largest heading and six # signs is the smallest heading.
 An example of the syntax (the way you would type it out) is as follows:
 ```
 # Largest heading
 ## ...